Wxrren/Santas-Helpers/README.md

 ## Wire Frames

-When designing this website I intended to have a very minimal design that didn't distract from the card game.
-The design was intended to look the same across all devices.
+When designing this website I intended to have a very minimal design that didn't distract from the main purpose.

-I chose to keep one simple page and make usage of modals for anything else needed
+I chose to keep simple and clean pages and make usage of modals for viewing lists to stop users having to go back and forth to different pages for user's lists and also for deleting lists to make sure accidental deletion doesn't happen.

 ### Home Page - Wireframe for Desktop, Tablet and Mobile.
 ![An images showing the website wireframes across different devices](assets/images/wireframes/wireframes-all-devices.pngwireframes-all-devices.png "Home Page Wireframe")